opnfv/apex/docs/release/installation/virtual.rst

 To verify the set you can follow the instructions in the `Verifying the Setup`_ section.

-.. _`Install Bare Metal Jumphost`: index.html#install-bare-metal-jumphost
+.. _`Install Bare Metal Jump Host`: index.html#install-bare-metal-jump-host
 .. _`Verifying the Setup`: index.html#verifying-the-setup